Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Conclusions

 \section{Conclusions}

 We present an approach to context-aware \textsc{nmt} based on \textsc{pmi} between the context and the current sentence.
 We first provide the formulation of the objective, \textsc{c-score}, and the computation process of the \textsc{c-score} using a sentence-level translation model and a document-level language model.
-We investigate two search methods, reranking and beam search, and evaluate the methods in English-French, English-Russian, and Japanese-English translation.
+We investigate two search methods, reranking and beam search, and evaluate the methods for English-Russian translation.
 We also provide some analysis and visualization to better understand the nature of \textsc{pmi} between the context and the current sentence.